Resources for ABA Therapists to Create More Inclusive Spaces

 Behavioral Health Center of Excellence (BHCOE)

-This guide from the BHCOE outlines best practices to help ABA therapists support patients of color and run equitable businesses.
-Their resources include guidelines for self-assessment and evaluation.
+This BHCOE guide covers best practices for supporting patients of color and running an equitable practice.
+Their resources include guidelines for self-assessment.

 International Society for Autism Research (INSAR)

-INSAR is a scientific organization providing research on autism to help ABA professionals.
-Their anti-racist resources provide materials to educate ABA therapists on creating a safe and supportive environment for BIPOC patients.
+INSAR provides autism research for ABA professionals.
+Their anti-racist resources include materials to help therapists create safe, supportive environments for BIPOC patients.

 MSU Autism Lab: Anti-Black Racism Resources for Autism Clinicians

-This program from Michigan State University is focused on improving mental health services for BIPOC living with autism.
-This guide is specifically designed for ABA therapists looking for practical tools to support clients of color.
+This Michigan State University program focuses on improving mental health services for BIPOC individuals living with autism.
+It’s designed specifically for ABA therapists seeking practical tools.

 National Indian Child Welfare Association (NICWA)

-NICWA is an organization that provides directed support for Native American youth across a range of needs including mental health.
-Their resources for mental health providers includes training programs, fact sheets, and even a six-week course for those specializing with the Native American / indigenous community.
+NICWA supports Native American youth across a range of needs, including mental health.
+Their offerings for providers include training programs, fact sheets, and a six-week course for those specializing in indigenous communities.

 PrioritiesABA: Structural Racism and Its Impact on ABA